bid/rotator4crypto/README.md

 # rotator4crypto
 The last cryptorotator you'll ever need.

-If you don't know what a cryptorotator is, you propaly won't need it.
+If you don't know what a cryptorotator is, you propably won't need it.
 If you want to find out, check the description at the end of the readme.

 ## Usage